berto-dev/wamp-theme/README.md

 ---

 Before flight:
+!!!
 Not use www folder for your site/app.
 This version of theme is directly for connect an external folder via an alias.
+!!!
+Make a backup of www folder for override it

 1 - Move your project out of www